Menu

 Our Attendance and Absence policies and procedures, are in line with Lincolnshire County Council Attendance procedures.

-Lincolnshire County Council continue to make attendance a main priority in their bid to recover lost learning since Covid.
+Lincolnshire County Council continue to make attendance a main priority.
 As the school’s ‘Attendance Champion’ I need to address all absences and our electronic register system is checked daily by LCC.
 The expected attendance range is 95%-100% and anything falling below this, flags on our system and is subject to further investigation.
 Our school attendance target is 97%.

 We complete termly analysis of your child’s attendance and absence and from this we celebrate attendance in the Autumn, Spring & Summer terms.
 As part of this process, we also send letters to parents/carers as a reminder of any concerns with regards to a child’s attendance and if a child is at risk of becoming a persistent absentee or a severe absentee, so that we can work together to help to improve a child’s attendance in school.
 We continue to ask for your support in ensuring your child remains a high attender throughout the school year.